FAB Specs

 ButtonStyle

-We can centralize our FAB styling code using SwiftUI's ButtonStyle
+We can centralize our FAB styling code using SwiftUI's ButtonStyle protocol.

 struct FabButtonStyle: ButtonStyle {